Notice of appeal

 Service

 4.2.6 A copy of the notice of appeal must be served on each respondent or their agents in accordance with rule 6, before it is filed.
-A certificate of service (giving the full name and address of the respondents or their agents) must be included in Form 1 (Appeal) (5) and signed or a separate certificate of service must be provided.
+A certificate of service (giving the full name and address of the respondents or their agents) must be included in Form 1 (Appeal) and signed or a separate certificate of service must be provided.
+An electronic signature is acceptable.
 See rule 6(4) and paragraph 2.1.21 of Practice Direction 2.

 Filing a notice of appeal

-4.3.1 A notice of appeal must be filed in the Registry within 56 days of the date of the order or decision of the court below granting permission or final leave to appeal (6): rule 18(2).
+4.3.1 A notice of appeal must be filed in the Registry within 56 days of the date of the order or decision of the court below granting permission or final leave to appeal: rule 18(2).
 However, this time limit may be varied by the Judicial Committee under rule 5.
 For the relevant time limits see paragraphs 2.1.12-2.1.15 of Practice Direction 2.
-An appellant must file with his notice of appeal a certificate of value as required by rule 7(6) and (7) (7).
-When a notice of appeal is filed, it will be sealed by a member of staff in the Registry: rule 7(4).
+An appellant must file with his notice of appeal a certificate of value as required by rule 7(6) and (7).

 Filing notice to proceed under rule 17